yagna2652/yagna/_posts/2024-01-11-proof-of-work.md

 ### [Ultrahuman](https://www.ultrahuman.com/)(Jan'24 - Now)

-Our team at Ultrahuman has passed many milestones in 2024: by year-end, we have $6,818,319 in direct website sales, along with an additional $414,000 in creator-driven Amazon sales.
-We closed December with a solid $2.9M in revenue, fueled by 550 content pieces and 228 onboardings.
-Without any special offers, the surge from Black Friday content and seasonal fitness/gifting trends boosted our Daily Revenue Run Rate (DRR) to $91K—up 170% from October, our last non-promo month.
-But this was not the case in Jan'24.
-We were celebrating our first ever $250K month with and a daily revenue of $7.5K.
+Our team at Ultrahuman has passed many milestones in 2024: by year-end, we have $6.8 million in direct website sales, along with an additional $414,000 in creator-driven Amazon sales.
+We closed December with a solid $2.9 million in revenue, fueled by 550 content pieces and 228 onboardings.
+Without any special offers, the surge from Black Friday content and seasonal fitness/gifting trends boosted our Daily Revenue Run Rate (DRR) to $91,000—up 170% from October, our last non-promo month.
+But this was not the case in Jan ’24.
+We were celebrating our first-ever $250,000 month with a daily revenue of $7,500.

 ![Image#001: Jan Report](/assets/images/001-POW-Jan-24.png)